 Fire, explosion in Los Angeles injures 10 firefighters

-LOS ANGELES — An explosion in downtown Los Angeles injured 10 firefighters Saturday, and more than 200 others rushed to the scene as the flames spread to several buildings.
+LOS ANGELES — An explosion in downtown Los Angeles has injured 10 firefighters, and dozens more are trying to douse the blaze.

-The condition of the injured was not immediately known.
-News helicopters showed dozens of fire trucks at the scene.
-As firefighters aimed hoses at the long-slung building where the explosion occurred, others could be seen standing next to gurneys that had been readied for the injured.
+The condition of the firefighters was not immediately known Saturday evening.
+The LA fire department issued a “mayday” call and characterized the incident as a “major emergency.”

 Stefanie Dazio, The Associated Press